CIBIT-ICNAS/NECSUS_UC-UM/README.md

 # NECSUS_UC-UM
 NECSUS code - collaboration between Maastricht and Coimbra

-This repo contains the code for the psychophysics stimulus of the NECSUS project.
+This repo contains the code for the stimuli of the NECSUS project.

 Brief description of the folder structure.

 ## /psychophysics/stim
 contrast detection stimulus with glare frame (distractor) embedded.